ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

 **Step6:**

 Perform explicit upgrade to to the contracts defined in `v3-contracts-legacy-explicit` module.
-It can be done by running the client using below command
+It can be done by running the client
+`ExplicitLegacyContractUpgradeClient` using below command

     ./gradlew runLegacyUpgradeClient

-The client uses the ContractUpgradeFlow to upgrade the contracts and states to a new version.
-Note that there is some issue calling the
-ContractUpgradeFlow.Initiate from java, hence we have defined a `ExplicitUpgradeFlow` in `v1-workflows` to do the same.

 **Step7:**